viam-modules/viam-mlmodelservice-triton/README.md

   "version": "0.4.0"
 }
 ```
-Replace the value of the "version" field with the value you determined above with the docker pull command.
+(The version used might differ from this example.)
 Save your config.

 > [!NOTE]
 > For more information, see [Configure a Robot](https://docs.viam.com/manage/configuration/).

-Now, to configure your machine's **Attributes**, you have two options.
+Now, to configure the service's **Attributes**, you have two options.
 You can use a TensorFlow or PyTorch model from the [Registry](https://app.viam.com/registry), or you can load an existing TensorFlow or PyTorch model on your machine.
 To deploy a model from the Registry, navigate back to the **Config** tab of your machine in the Viam app and switch back to **Builder** mode.
 Click on the **Select ML model** field and select a model from the dropdown that appears.